-Next, you send your site map (and template design mockup if you have one) to DII and let them know you’re ready for buildout.
-DII will review your documents to ensure your site proposal matches state web standards and will provide feedback on any concerns.
-DII will then build a skeleton site structure for your website so the basic pages are ready for you to enter your content.
+Next, you send your site map to ADS and let them know you’re ready for buildout.
+ADS will review your documents to ensure your site proposal matches state web standards and will provide feedback on any concerns.
+ADS will then build a skeleton site structure for your website so the basic pages are ready for you to enter your content.

 STEP 6: TRAINING & CONTENT UPLOAD

-Once DII has finished the site buildout, your empty template is ready to be populated with your content.
-DII will set up a training session to show you how to enter and update your content.
-The Web Content Management System (WCMS) is a “What-You-See-Is-What-You-Get” (WYSIWYG) editor and looks similar to programs like Microsoft Office that you use every day.
+Once ADS has finished the site buildout, your empty template is ready to be populated with your content.
+ADS will set up a training session to show you how to enter and update your content.
+The Web Content Management System (WCMS) is a “What-You-See-Is-What-You-Get” (WYSIWYG) editor and looks similar to other applications that you use every day.

 STEP 7: MAINTENANCE & TRAFFIC BUILDING

 But you’re not done yet.
 Just because you’ve built a new website doesn’t mean ‘they will come.’
 You need to continually drive traffic to your site through promotion, content updates and traffic analysis.
-(At site launch, DII will set up a Google Analytics account for your key site administrators.)
-If needed, the CMO’s office can help you analyze your traffic data and develop a plan to maintain and promote your new site.
+(At site launch, ADS will set up analytics for your key site administrators.)
+If needed, the CMO’s office can help you analyze your traffic data and develop a plan to maintain and promote your site.